MindscapeHQ/raygun4aspire/README.md

 }
 ```

 The equivalent to doing this in C# is done in the `Program.cs` file of an application where you are logging exceptions from.
-Ammend the line where you `AddRaygun` to the WebApplicationBuilder:
+Amend the line where you `AddRaygun` to the WebApplicationBuilder:

 ```csharp
 builder.AddRaygun(settings =>